PJDEVEX/supun-maximus/README.md

 All the images were optimized by,

-- converting to webp using, https://cloudconvert.com/webp-converter and
+- converting to webp using, [cloud convert](https://cloudconvert.com/webp-converter0 and
-- then, further optimized using, https://tinypng.com/
+- then, further optimized using, [tinypng](https://tinypng.com/)

 - Order/ Sequence